tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/17-Stu_Risky_Business/README.md

 1. Calculate standard deviation for the combined DataFrame.

-1. Calculate the sharpe ratios by computing the quotient of `annualized average return` and `annualized standard deviation`.
+1. Calculate the Sharpe ratios by computing the quotient of `annualized average return` and `annualized standard deviation`.

-1. Plot the sharpe ratios using a bar chart.
+1. Plot the Sharpe ratios using a bar chart.

 1. Answer the following questions: